 Pincott explains, “The pregnancy hormones progesterone and prolactin are both strongly associated with kinship, bonding and other warm fuzzy feelings.
 Prolactin in particular makes us calmer, lowers our sex drive and decreases our yearning for novelty.
 Generally speaking, it turns our focus inward to family, friends, house and home.
 Progesterone levels rise after conception and remain high throughout the pregnancy; this hormone thickens the uterine lining and keeps it intact.
 Prolactin is required for breastfeeding and rises steeply in the latter months of pregnancy—coinciding with intense nesting.”

 Other triggers that may contribute to your sudden impulse to wash all of the windows in your house could be excitement and anticipation for your newest family member, as well as feelings of boredom or frustration while you wait.
-After all, nesting is most common during the final weeks
+After all, nesting is most common during the final weeks of pregnancy.

 More than mere madness